bilgino/angularforddd/README.md

 ```

 Necessary data transformations may reside in the same view model class.
 A better choice would be to create a dedicated component such as a mapper, translator,
-factory or an abstract super class which performs all UI-related transformations.
+factory or an abstract super class that performs all UI-related transformations.
 In this way, we can decouple the transformation responsibilities to promote
 code reusability by subclassing.

 ```